Mahmoud-Samy-Creator/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su user_name ---> to switch the currunt user
+su user_name ---> to switch the currunt user whoami ---> prints the name of the currunt user